Day 1:ARRIVE IN LISBON, PORTUGAL.

 Day 14:COSTA DEL SOL-GRANADA.

 Leave the Mediterranean coast and arrive in Granada.
 A guided walking tour features a visit to the ALHAMBRA COMPLEX, a fantasy of “lace in stone” surrounded by arabesque gardens and fountains, with superb views of the Old Quarter and Sacromonte.
 Also visit the WATER GARDENS OF THE GENERALIFE.
-This evening, enjoy dinner at a local restaurant.
+Enjoy lunch at a local restaurant.
+Free time this afternoon and evening.

 Drive via Don Quixote’s La Mancha to Toledo, where a Local Guide takes you to the Moorish bridge, an early SYNAGOGUE, the CATHEDRAL, and the CHURCH OF SANTO TOME with one of El Greco’s most famous paintings.
 Visit a DAMASCENE STEEL WORKSHOP before arriving in Madrid.